 Please check out your local recycling laws for a complete list of what can be recycled in your city.

 Does your organization or group have a community-based clean energy project idea, but don’t know where to start?
-Metro Clean Energy Resource Teams are offering an awesome project assistance opportunity to help clean-energy projects get off the ground called Clean Energy Accelerator.
+Metro Clean Energy Resource Team are offering an awesome project assistance opportunity to help clean-energy projects get off the ground called Clean Energy Accelerator.

-A Metro CERTS staff member will provide you with either Rapids Assistance or Deep Assistance depending on what your project needs.
+A Metro CERTS staff member will provide you with either Rapid Assistance or Deep Assistance depending on what your project needs.
 Programming surrounds consistent meetings for between 1 – 10 months, depending on assistance type.
 Meets may include outside experts and assignments to help projects moving forward